European Long Term Investment Fund

 A European Long Term Investment Fund (ELTIF) is a type of regulated fund introduced in the European Union to encourage investment into companies and projects who need long-term capital, for example infrastructure projects.
 They are aimed at both institutional and private investors in Europe.
+One of the predecessors of ELTIF were the French Fonds d'Investissement de Proximité (FIP) oriented towards individual and institutional investors to invest in regional economies and family-run companies.